stevearm/sourcerer/README.md

 ## srcr fetch
 This will fetch on all managed existing remote on all existing repos.
 Specify `--purge` if you want to remove local branches that were deleted on the remote.

+## srcr cleanup
+This removes code from your machine that are persisted elsewhere.
+For all managed folders, it deletes local branches that are already pushed and switches to `master`.
+If run with `--remove`, it will remove any working copies that just have `master` and it is synced with remote.

 ## To Do
 * Update more commands to handle non-base-dir: add, ignore